DieGodMF4/ActiveMQ-WeatherSender-Subscriber/README.md

 # Weather Forecast - REST API
-**MOVE TO [event-store](https://github.com/DieGodMF4/ActiveMQ-WeatherSender-Subscriber/tree/event-store) branch to see the source code!**
+**MOVE TO [event-store](https://github.com/DieGodMF4/ActiveMQ-WeatherSender-Subscriber/tree/event-store) branch to see the source code!!!**

 Repository including: java code for an API request to the OpenWeatherMap page and automatization by sending its data to an ActiveMQ Broker; another module for subscribing to the mentioned Broker and storing the json strings into directories.
 Made by Diego Marrero Ferrera.

 This code was originally made for the subject of DACD (*Applications Development for Data Science*); taught in the Degree